udelcodes/udelcodes.github.io/index.md

 # Summer of Cyber

 #### The Summer of Cyber is a *free* cyber themed summer camp aimed towards middle schoolers, with or without previous tech experience.
+Using zoom, the web, and a little minecraft.

 ### Who
 -------